cypress-io/cypress/cypress/v1.0/documentation/1-Commands/19-fixture.md

   })
 ```

-Using an alias provides the benefit of terseness and readability, yet still allows you access to the alias'd object later on for direct manipulation.
+Using an alias provides the benefit of terseness and readability, yet still allows you access to the aliased object later on for direct manipulation.

-This is useful when asserting about values in the fixture object, or perhaps changing its values prior to handing it off to a `cy.route`.
+This is useful when asserting about values in the fixture object, or perhaps if you need to change its values prior to handing it off to a [`cy.route`](http://on.cypress.io/api/route).

 ***